andlabs/qo/README.md

 	* Qt Linguist files: `.ts` as XML with root t ag `<TS>`
 	* anything else (send ideas!)

+qo also automatically builds with as many reasonable compiler diagnostics as possible enabled.

-That being said, there are ways to customize the build: the $CFLAGS, $CXXFLAGS, and $LDFLAGS environment variables, some command-line options, and special directives in the source and header files.
+There are ways to customize the build: the $CFLAGS, $CXXFLAGS, and $LDFLAGS environment variables, some command-line options, and special directives in the source and header files.
 These directives are of the form

 ```
 // #qo thing: arguments...